 Substance Abuse Prevention.
 The mission of the URI Office of Substance Abuse Prevention Services is to continually monitor, measure, and improve our approaches to increase safety and reduce risks for members of our university community.
 Whether working individually with students or providing population-wide programs, our primary goal is to empower students to make healthy choices while encouraging environments conducive to academic and social success.

 Recognizing that not everyone who abuses alcohol or other drugs necessarily requires or desires treatment, Substance Abuse Prevention Services (SAPS) offers resource materials and information so that students can make educated choices.
 Using a harm-reduction approach, SAPS addresses the causes and consequences of student substance use.
 Seeking help does not necessarily mean that you are an alcoholic or drug addict.
 Frequently, students find a single consultation appointment to be beneficial to them in making better decisions regarding their own substance use.
-For more information about SAPS, phone 401.874.5073 or visit http://uri.edu/substance_abuse.
+Phone: 401.874.5073.
+Web: http://uri.edu/substance_abuse.